Kaiqb/experiment/training/Module 7/Lab3 Instructions.md

 This key provides you with free online access to a limited set of OpenWeatherMap API calls.

 ## Looking at the Waterfall
+Waterfall dialogs, once called, follow a fixed set of steps before finishing.
+Let's look at the weatherbot Waterfall dialog.
 * Locate and open file MainDialg.cs found inside of the 'Dialogs' folder.
+* Waterfall dialog, line 33, is created with 2 steps
+  - ChoiceCardStepAsync - prompts the user to select a new weatherBot card (or retry on error).
+  - ShowCardStepAsync - reponds to user selection with a current weather conditions card.